nomad-coe/nomad/docs/develop/guides.md

 - If a logger is not already provided, only use :py:func:`nomad.utils.get_logger` to acquire a new logger.
-Never use the build-in logging directly.
+Never use the built-in logging directly.
 These logger work like the system loggers, but allow you to pass keyword arguments with additional context data.
 See also the [structlog docs](https://structlog.readthedocs.io/en/stable/).
 - In many context, a logger is already provided (e.g. api, processing, parser, normalizer).